engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 ## Tests as documentation

 Software documentation is notoriously unreliable and it is common for documentation to have a tenuous relationship to the code.
 Clear and focused tests provide context as to the purpose and limitations of code segments.
-Additionally, documentation mostly does not cover certain edge cases or default return values.
+Additionally, documentation seldomly covers certain edge cases or default return values.
 Tests of edge cases demonstrates expected behavior for future developers consuming our code.
 Writing and executing tests also streamlines pull requests as code reviewers spends less effort verifying the code works as expected if the change has tests that demonstrate code correctness.

 ## Who writes tests?

-Before tackling the issue of writing tests teams typically agree on tooling.
+Before tackling the issue of writing tests teams agree on tooling.
 Some languages come with native testing tools, others require frameworks and external dependencies to execute test code.
 Factor in that different testing stages typically have different requirements and we are faced with quite a collection of tools.

 It is reasonable to assign the selection, maintenance or development of test tooling to dedicated teams.
 It is not reasonable, in fact it is highly discouraged, to move the responsibility of testing away from the developer writing the functionality.
 This change is sometimes introduced when the complexity of testing increases, such as end-to-end tests involving UI, middleware, backend services, and database entries.
 In order to reduce cycle times it is imperative that developers write, manage, and understand the tests themselves.